Hidden Gems of Canada: 12 Incredible Attractions You’ve Never Heard Of

-Yes, Canada plays host to a desert—albeit the world’s smallest.
+Yes, one of Canada’s greatest hidden gems is a desert—albeit the world’s smallest.
 The dry climate and fierce winds of the Yukon have resulted in the creation of 540 acres of sand dunes in a region that was once the bottom of a large glacial lake.
-Today, the Carcross Desert’s dunes stretch to the shores of beautiful Bennett Lake, where beach-goers can sunbathe on its fine white sand.
+Today, the dunes of the Carcross Desert stretch to the shores of beautiful Bennett Lake, where beach-goers can sunbathe on its fine white sand.

 Horne Lake Caves, British Columbia

-Vancouver Island has the highest concentration of caves in all of Canada (there are more than 1,400 of them!).
-One of the most stunning places to go on a subterranean adventure is at Horne Lake Caves provincial park, where you can spelunk to your heart’s content through absolute darkness.
+Vancouver Island has the highest concentration of caves in Canada (there are more than 1,400 of them).
+One of the most stunning places to go on a subterranean adventure is at Horne Lake Caves, where you can spelunk to your heart’s content through absolute darkness.
 If that isn’t enough of an adrenaline rush, you’ll also have the chance to barrel down the only underground slide in Canada—and rappel through a waterfall!